There are two main ways to use the Oyster card:

 Place your card on the yellow card reader on a ticket machine and your remaining balance will flash up on the screen.
 This is the easiest way to check your balance.

-From an underground station ticket office
+On an underground station ticket barrier

-If you’re arriving in London very late at night and have to use the night buses then it might be worth buying in advance.
 Otherwise, just wait until you arrive in London and get an ordinary Oyster card from one of the places listed above.

 - London Transport zones